goodlifeinc/shooter/README.md

 * `setTimeout(Number)` - in mileseconds
 * `setError(fn)` - callback when request returns error(4xx, 5xx HTTP Status codes)
 * `setSucecss(fn)` - callback when request returns success(2xx HTTP Status codes)
 * `shoot(fn)` - method that performs all "aimed" operations.
 It accepts optional callback function.
-After shoot() is performed same instance of `Shooter` can be reused for new aims.
+After `shoot()` is performed same instance of `Shooter` can be reused for new aims.

+## Backlog features / TODOs

+* when aiming -- use {} options object
+* define timeout between requests
+* in options. give ability to save something in {instance}.saved with {k: 'cookie', v: value} structure
+* provide options.inject to use something saved in request, with some kind of selector pattern. e.g. {headers: { cookie: 'cookie'}}
+* provide methods to manually remove or override saved